 6. Use Keywords for Your Domain Names

-To choose good keywords, think about the words used to search for businesses like yours on Google.
 For example, if you are in the hair salon business, what words will people type into Google when they want information?
 The word “hair salon” is a keyword.
 This should be in mind while picking a good choice for your site.
 For example, ‘kidshairsalon.com’

 7. Conduct a lot of research